ybseo-ac/ybseo-ac.github.io/_pages/about.md

 *(Looking for Ph.D. opportunities in the U.S.!!)*

 Hi!
 I am a second-year M.S. student at Yonsei University.
-I am currently at the ML3 lab of professor [Jaehyung Kim](https://sites.google.com/view/jaehyungkim)  for a research exchange.
-I was previously advised by professor [Jinyoung Yeo](https://jinyeo.weebly.com/).
+I am currently at the ML3 lab of Profs.
+[Jaehyung Kim](https://sites.google.com/view/jaehyungkim)  for a research exchange.
+I was previously advised by Profs.
+[Jinyoung Yeo](https://jinyeo.weebly.com/).
+I also collaborate closely with Profs.
+[Dongha Lee](https://donalee.github.io/).
 I received B.S. in Educational Science from Yonsei University.
 I also served as a journalist specializing in data analysis in [Donga Ilbo](https://www.donga.com/), which is one of the top major newspapers in South Korea.

 #### Research Interest  (ML, NLP)